 This cookie is used to define the version of test content a user sees during A/B testing.

-We may also use data from conversion cookies to determine how many times people who click on our ads end up registering on our site.
+We may also use data from conversion cookies to determine how many people who click on our ads go on to register on our site.
 Conversion cookies are not used by Google for interest-based ad targeting and persist for a limited time only.
-All cookie data we receive from Google for advertising and tracking is fully anonymous.

-Find out how we use your personal data when you register with the NCTL.
+Find out how we use your personal data when you register with Get Into Teaching.

 Train to Teach Sheffield virtual event